 - increase the quantity and relative value of collaborative interaction;

 - promote a psychological ownership of collaborative space.

 The new and larger layout increased the number of distinct work spaces by just over 15 percent while slightly decreasing overall workplace density.

 - collaborative interaction and its quality decreased;

 - the number of chance meetings decreased;

 - employees believed they are less productive.

-Our analysis showed why: a significant increase in spatial complexity caused a decrease in movement and relocated the most accessible zone from the center to an edge.
+Our systematic evaluation showed why: a significant increase in spatial complexity caused a decrease in movement and relocated the most accessible zone from the center to an edge.